wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 straightforward problem.
 After all this is a deterministic process existing entirely in silico and is seemingly much simpler than recording in vivo/vitro as with the Fitbit or an experimental apparatus.
-In practice, I have found that managing numerical simulation to be a maintenance nightmare mainly because I have used ad hoc schemes for most of my career.
-This has resulted in fast degradation of data after projects end.
+In practice, I find that managing numerical simulations and the associated output data is a maintenance nightmare mainly because I generally use ad hoc management schemes.
+This results in fast degradation of data after projects end.

 I am mystified as to why there are not at least a half-dozen well